22 Brown Types of Caterpillars

 If you come across these caterpillars, it’s best to stay away and avoid any contact with them.

-It’s also recommended to keep pets away from these caterpillars as they can also suffer from the same allergic reactions as humans.
+It’s also recommended that pets be kept away from these caterpillars, as they can suffer from the same allergic reactions as humans.

 If you come in contact with a Brown-Tail Moth Caterpillar, it’s best to wash the affected area with soap and water and seek medical attention if any severe symptoms occur.

-Despite their danger to humans, Brown-Tail Moth Caterpillars play an important role in the ecosystem as they are a food source for birds and other wildlife.
+Despite their danger to humans, Brown-Tailed Moth Caterpillars play an important role in the ecosystem as a food source for birds and other wildlife.

 It’s important to remember to appreciate these creatures from a safe distance and not disturb their natural habitat.